toothpaste-main/battlefront-overhaul-mod/README.md

 ### Upcoming release: v3.1-alpha

 In this update, we plan to adopt the new Imperial Army troops in a number of maps and modes where it canonically makes sense.
 Currently, you can use them in CTF on Coruscant and Dagobah.
 These units are functionally equivalent to Stormtroopers, and are only visually different.

-Lastly, you will see a number of fixes to bugs introduced in v3.0-alpha.
+There will also be a number of fixes to bugs introduced in v3.0-alpha.

 ## Project timeline